MostlyRice/PrimeSolo_project/README.md

 High level list of items to complete:

-- [ ] Add cards to binder collection
+- [x] Add cards to binder collection
 - [ ] Update quantity of said card in  binder collection.
 - [ ] Delete cards from binder collection.
-- [ ] Create a "on hover" feature that showcases the card image over the card
-- [ ] Create a "wishlist" view feature, featuring cards that you are currently seeking
+- [x] Create a "Wishlist" view feature, featuring cards that you are currently seeking
+- [x] Create a "Havelist" view feature, a way to keep track of cards that your currently have
-- [ ] Create a "deckbox" view feature, a way to keep track of lists that you were using
+- [x] Create a "Tradelist" view feature, a way to keep track of cards that you were willing to trade
-- [ ] Within the "deckbox", organize cards in the list by "type of card" (lands, instants, etc)

 ### Next Steps

 Features that you would like to add at some point in the future.

-- [ ] TCGplayer API, to add price estimates to see what your collection, decklists, and wants are priced at
+- [ ] Utilizing the Profile Page to be able to see other people's lists
-- [ ] Using the TCGplayer API, an infograph to keep track of history of price spikes/falls
+- [ ] Using the Scryfall API, an infograph to keep track of history of price spikes/falls
+- [ ] Export lists as text documents
+- [ ] Create a trading view to compare the price difference between a trading transaction

 ## Deployment